vigneshavm/Interview-questions/NodejsV1.md

 * If code is blocking → offload to workers (BullMQ, RabbitMQ) or use async streams.
 * If external API is slow → add retries, circuit breakers (e.g., with **opossum** library), or caching.
 * If infra issue → scale horizontally (containers/instances) or use Node clustering/PM2.

+## Keep secrets in Node.js

+"In Node.js, we **never hardcode secrets** like API keys, tokens, or database passwords directly in the code.

+* For **local development**, we usually store secrets in **environment variables** using a `.env` file with libraries like `dotenv`.
+* In **production**, it’s a best practice to use a **secret manager** such as AWS Secrets Manager, Azure Key Vault, Google Secret Manager, or HashiCorp Vault.
+These tools allow secure storage, encryption, rotation, and controlled access to secrets.
+* Additionally, we ensure secrets are never committed to source control, apply **least privilege access**, and set up **rotation policies** for high-security environments.

+So, in short: **`.env` for local, Secret Manager for production** — that keeps the application both flexible and secure."

+---